zer2/fantasy-basketball-optimizer/about/turnovers.md

 I think that there is a real argument to be made here, but it is overblown.
 For this reason the website default is to weigh turnovers like every other category.

 Unfortunately, I had to ignore the concept of correlations between categories in the paper for technical reasons (it makes the math impossible, in a sense).
 So my argument here is not enormously rigorous, and not built into the logic of H-scoring.
 Still, I realize that understanding how to treat turnovers is an important part of drafting strategy, and my default may be controversial.
-So I will lay out a heuristic justification here, going through the main arguments that are made against turnoversand why they don't convince me, then testing the hypothesis that punting turnovers is uniquely beneficial
+So I will lay out a heuristic justification here, going through the main arguments that are made and why they don't convince me, then testing the hypothesis that punting turnovers is uniquely beneficial

 ## 1. The first argument: turnovers are volatile